How to Complain

-There are a few trade associations that have the word ‘ombudsman' in their title.
+There are a few trade associations that have the word ‘ombudsman' in their title, but aren't accredited like the examples above.

-They may be able to help - see the section below - but they aren't proper ombudsmen.
-They include the Removals Industry Ombudsman, Double Glazing and Conservatory Ombudsman Scheme (DGCOS), The Retail Ombudsman and The Internet Ombudsman.
+However they may be able to help - see the section below.
+They include the Double Glazing and Conservatory Ombudsman Scheme (DGCOS), and The Internet Ombudsman.

 If all else fails and the shop hasn't given you a satisfactory response, don't be disheartened – you have a legal right to fair service.
 Though the only person who can force action is a County Court judge (Sheriff Court in Scotland).